damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 1. Swapping the content of the warehouse's shelves (the leader cards' depots can be included in the choice)
 2. Activating/discarding a leader card

-## Swapping two shelves' content
+## Swapping two shelves
-During their turn, the player can decide to reorder the warehouse.
+During their turn, the player can decide to reorder their warehouse.

 This is technically only useful when taking resources from the market, as no other action refills the shelves, but it was left as an always-possible operation to improve the gameplay experience.